-If you die without writing your will, the state where you lived will make one for you.
+If you die without writing your will, the state where you lived has a generic one for you in its state law.
 Suppose you die leaving a spouse and adult children.
-You wanted your husband to inherit everything, assuming that your kids would receive the remainder upon his death.
+You wanted your husband to inherit everything, assuming that your children would receive the remainder upon his death.
 But that may not happen.
-In many states your spouse will get a portion and the kids receive the rest.
+In many states your spouse will get a portion and the children receive the rest.
+If you have a blended family, the results can be more surprising.

 What happens if you die before making a will that names a guardian?
-Your minor kids will be at the mercy of family members, friends and the probate court.
-Keep in mind that any interested person can ask to become a guardian, and that this critical decision would then be made by a probate judge-who probably doesn’t know your family.
+Your minor kids will be at the mercy of family members and the probate court.
+Keep in mind that any interested person can ask to become a guardian, and that this critical decision would then be made by a probate judge-who does not know your family.

-A revocable living trust is similar to a will-both are legally binding documents that leave money and property to loved ones at your death.
-However, a trust requires that you appoint yourself or someone you choose, a trustee, to manage and distribute assets in the trust during your lifetime.
-You may put some or all of your money and property into the trust.
-If you name yourself trustee, you’ll be in control of the assets.
+A revocable living trust is similar to a will.
+Both are documents that leave money and property to loved ones at your death.
+However, a trust requires that you appoint yourself or someone you choose, a trustee, to manage and distribute assets in the trust during your lifetime as well as after your death.
+You may put some or all of your money and property into the trust, called “funding the trust.”
+If you name yourself trustee, you’ll be in control, while alive and competent.

 If you do choose to serve as your own trustee, you will still need a backup to take over should you become incapacitated or die.
 Pick someone who is capable, trustworthy and willing-usually a spouse, relative, close friend or professional trustee.
 Professional trustees can be found at local banks and trust companies.
-Compare the results of their investments over the last few years.
-Even after choosing a trustee, you can replace that person at any time.
+Your attorney can advise you in choosing.